 12. Grab a Creative Cocktail in This Secret Speakeasy

 A speak…what?
 Did you know that Antigua has its own little speakeasy?
 That’s right!
-There is a bar hidden out of view… It has no exterior entrance, you can only get to it once inside another building.
+Hidden inside another building, this bar has no exterior entrance, like a classic speakeasy you’d find in the United States.

 I had a spicy mezcal with a Mayan chocolate-covered ice cube complemented with gold shimmery glitter (pictured above).
 Paul had a sweet, gin grapefruit cocktail that came in a honey hive pot!